shirab1993/TicTacToe/README.md

 # Tictactoe
 # Tic Tac Toe game

-This repository contains a Python Tic Tac Toe game with AI.
+This repository contains a Python Tic Tac Toe game.

+using Minimax with Alpha/Beta pruning AI

 You can play against another player or you can play against the computer.